3D film: Post-conversion

-Another major criticism is that many of the films in the 21st century to date were not filmed in 3D, but converted into 3-D after filming.
+Another major criticism is that many of the films in the 21st century to date were not filmed in 3D, but converted to 3D after filming.
 Filmmakers who have criticized the quality of this process include James Cameron (whose film Avatar was created mostly in 3D from the ground up, with some portions of the film created in 2D, and is largely credited with the revival of 3D) and Michael Bay.
 However, Cameron has said that quality 2D to 3D conversions can be done if they take the time they need and the director is involved.
 Cameron's Titanic was converted into 3D in 2012, taking 60 weeks and costing $18 million.

 In contrast, computer-animated films for which the original computer models are still available can be rendered in 3D easily, as the depth information is still available and does not need to be inferred or approximated.
 This has been done with Toy Story, among others.